rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

 In general, each additional character you search for will multiply the search time by about 16.
 Because of this, **we recommend you only look for prefixes of 7 or 8 characters max unless you have a very powerful machine with many CPU cores**.
 Otherwise, it might take prohibitively long to find a salt that produces the prefix you want.

+For example, an AMD 5600x with 6 cores (12 threads) at 4.8 GHz can search about 3.2 million salts per second.
+On average, it will take a few seconds to find a 6-character prefix, a few minutes to find a 7-character prefix, and a few hours to find an 8-character prefix.

 ::: tip NOTE
 The salt that gets generated is specific to the following variables: